 Never Live It Down: Despite Platinum fixing the frame rate, this generation is forever tainted by Diamond and Pearl being so slow.

-Gen IV also still gets flak for its small Regional Pokedex, most infamously forcing Rapidash on you for a Fire-type if you didn't pick Chimchar.note Rapidash's movesets are too limited to be useful at that time, their species learns few powerful Fire-type moves at an appropriate level, Ponyta runs on Magikarp Power and can only be obtained in the latter half of Diamond and Pearl.
-Platinum expanded the Regional Pokedex to correct this and placed Ponyta on a patch of grass north of Oreburgh Citynote though the vocal hatedom tend to remember the Diamond/Pearl ones.
+Gen IV also still gets flak for its small Regional Pokedex, most infamously forcing Rapidash on you for a Fire-type if you didn't pick Chimchar.note The entire line is one of the few Gen I Pokemon that got neglected as their species learns few powerful moves (or even Fire-type ones for that matter) at an appropriate level, Ponyta evolves quite late, suffers from a narrow movepool and can only be obtained late in most games it features in.
+Platinum expanded the Regional Pokedex to correct this and placed Ponyta on a patch of grass north of Oreburgh City as well as giving it Flame Wheel earlynote though the vocal hatedom tend to remember the Diamond/Pearl ones.
 While the choice for Fire-types is still small there's at least enough for Flint to have a full team.

 Nightmare Fuel: In Platinum when Giratina screeches and launches itself at the screen.
 Especially scary if you read a lot of Pokémon creepypasta, in which loud screeches and the screen being covered in darkness is a common theme.